chaos-polymtl/lethe/doc/source/theory/unresolved_cfd-dem/unresolved_cfd-dem.rst

 * :math:`\mathbf{u}` is the the fluid velocity vector;
 * :math:`\varepsilon_f` is the void fraction.

 Models A and B differ from each other in the way the momentum equation is calculated.
-In Model A, we consider that pressure is in both phases, while for Model B the pressure is only in the fluid:
+In Model A, we consider that the pressure and the viscous shear stress are in both phases, while for Model B both are only in the fluid `[2] <https://doi.org/10.1017/S002211201000306X>`_:

 Model A: